korhanpolat/germanHousing/README.md

 - Encoded text embeddings with [Sentence Transformers](https://www.sbert.net/) by using a Multilingual model that supports German, as shown in [`housing_text.ipynb`](housing_text.ipynb)

-*Did not have time to tune for encoded embeddings and text features.*

 ## Improvements
 - [ ] Tune with text embeddings